KatherineMichel/portfolio/doc/djangocon-us-2024-recap.md

 Taylor Hunt refactored a React/Redux grocery store SPA app for a much improved experience by using just HTML, CSS, and laser-focused JavaScript.

 Chris started this year's talk off by asking some questions: Are you using a SPA?
 What would make you change?
 When do you think you should use a SPA?
-Why would I want to use HTMX versus SPA?
+Why would you want to use HTMX versus SPA?
 What tools are you favorite tools?
 Are you using them well?

 SPA downsides
 * Slow startup time